Jump To Navigation

 FELA - An Overview

 The Federal Employers' Liability Act (FELA) created a cause of action for damages for injuries or death caused by the negligence of a common carrier by railroad engaging in interstate or foreign commerce.
 FELA is a remedial statute that is liberally construed by courts.
 It supersedes common law and state laws that cover the liability of railroads for injuries to employees who work in interstate commerce.
 If you are a railroad employee who was injured on the job or if a family member died while working for a common carrier by railroad, you may have a claim for damages under FELA.
-An attorney at Gordon, Elias & Seely, L.L.P. in Houston, Texas, who has experience handling FELA cases can evaluate your situation.
+An attorney at Gordon & Elias, L.L.P. in Houston, Texas, who has experience handling FELA cases can evaluate your situation.

 Liability under FELA